KAVINKISHORE13/GO-REST_using_gin-gorm-postgres/README.md

 #### cd your_project/frontend
 #### npm install
 #### npm start

-3. Backend Setup

-#### go run main.go

-4. Database Setup
+## Database Setup

+### Install and Configure PostgreSQL

+1. Ensure PostgreSQL is installed and running.

-    Set up PostgreSQL and create a database for the application.
+2. Create a database for the application.

+### Update Database Configuration

-    Update database configuration in the backend .env file.
+1. Open the backend `.env` file.

+2. Update the database connection details.

-5. Redis Setup
+## Redis Setup

+### Install and Start Redis

-Ensure Redis is installed and running.
+1. Ensure Redis is installed and running.

+### Update Redis Configuration

-Update Redis configuration in the backend .env file.
+1. Open the backend `.env` file.

+2. Update the Redis connection details.

-6. OAuth Configuration
+## OAuth Configuration

+### Set Up OAuth Credentials

-Set up OAuth credentials (e.g., from Google, Facebook, etc.).
+1. Obtain OAuth credentials from your preferred provider (e.g., Google, Facebook).

-Update OAuth configuration in the backend .env file.
+2. Configure OAuth in the backend `.env` file.

-7. Usage
+## Usage

-Access the application by visiting http://localhost:3000 in your web browser.
+1. **Access the Application**

+   - Open your web browser and go to [http://localhost:3000](http://localhost:3000).

+2. **OAuth Authentication**

-Users can log in using OAuth authentication.
+   - Log in using OAuth authentication.

+3. **Perform CRUD Operations**

-Perform CRUD operations on employee records.
+   - Use the application to perform Create, Read, Update, and Delete operations on employee records.